clintonn/csv-transformer/readme.md

 # CSV Transformer II - The Delimiting

 Welcome to the CSV Transformer!
+This Ruby script takes a CSV file, and outputs a formatted schedule plaintext file, with options to set start dates yourself.

 ## Setup